 Total Governmental

-\$ 15,945,555
+Gross revenue \$ 15,945,555

-(536,634)
+Less: discounts and adjustment (536,634)

-\$ 15,408,921
+Net revenue \$ 15,408,921

-Total (\$ \$

 In the fund financial statements, governmental funds report deferred inflows of resources in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
 Governmental funds report revenue recognition in connection with resources that have been received, but not yet earned.
 At the end of the current fiscal year, unavailable revenue at the fund statement level includes delinquent property taxes, delinquent special assessments, delinquent fire fees, and long-term development loans.